selfcommunity/developers-doc/docs/apireference/v2/embed/create_an_embed.md

 title: Create an Embed
 ---

-This endpoint creatse an Embed
+This endpoint creates an Embed

 :::info